 Whatever color you choose to go with for your label system, make sure you make it clear to your employees so there's no confusion!

-We hope these tips help you to organize your move a little better or at the very least, uncover some things you may not have thought about.
+We hope these tips help you to organize your move a little better, or at the very least, uncover some things you may not have thought about!
+If you could use even more tips on planning your office move, make sure to check out our five step checklist for a successful office move.